 For example, the Defense Federal Acquisition Regulation Supplement (DFARS) mandate requires that all non-federal organizations within the United States Department of Defense’s supply chain meet the cybersecurity protocols outlined in NIST 800-171.

 NIST SP 800-171 and NIST SP 800-53 are similar security frameworks.
-The key difference is that NIST 800-171 is specifically for non-federal networks, whereas organizations that directly connect to federal servers, networks, or other systems are expected to be in compliance with NIST SP 800-53.
+The key difference is that NIST 800-171 is an NIST cybersecurity framework that is specifically for non-federal networks, whereas organizations that directly connect to federal servers, networks, or other federal information systems are expected to be in compliance with NIST SP 800-53.

 For more information:

-If your company needs to be in compliance with cybersecurity frameworks such as NIST SP 800-171, NIST SP 800-53, FISMA, or HIPAA you can rest assured that the new CurrentWare web console is fully controlled by your organization.
+If your company needs to be in compliance with cybersecurity frameworks such as NIST SP 800-171, NIST SP 800-53, FISMA, or the Health Insurance Portability and Accountability Act of 1996 (HIPAA) you can rest assured that the new CurrentWare web console is fully controlled by your organization.
 Your data will not be shared with CurrentWare and only those with access to the network you installed the web console on can access it.

 Want to see the web console in action?
 Try out the live demo.